hjf1997/articulated-objects-motion-prediction/README.md

 ## Reproduce our results

-We save our model in the [checkpoint]( https://github.com/p0werHu/human-motion-prediction/tree/master/src/checkpoint ) fold.
+We save our model in the [checkpoint]( https://github.com/p0werHu/human-motion-prediction/tree/master/src/checkpoint ) folder.
 Our code will search a checkpoint automatically according to your settings.

 ```shell
 cd src